LS6 Camshaft Upgrade Guide

 - Distinctive “chop-chop” exhaust sound

 By far the biggest benefit to a camshaft upgrade is going to be the added power.
-Depending on the cam profile you choose, you can add anywhere from 25-100 wheel-horsepower and wheel-torque to your build.
+Depending on the cam profile you choose, you can add anywhere from 25-100 wheel horsepower and wheel-torque to your build.
 While some people will claim that cams only really make a difference on the top-end, that’s simply not true.
 The entire power band will generally get wider.
 On big cams where some low-end torque is lost, then generally the curve is still more favorable on the top-end.

 Cams are great upgrades for naturally aspirated engines, but can also help on forced induction builds, too.
-Well designed and optimized cams for the right turbo build can increase spool while sustaining more peak power.
+Well-designed and optimized cams for the right turbo build can increase spool while sustaining more peak power.

-LS6 Camshaft ECU Tuning
+Camshaft ECU Tuning

 The final thing we will go into is ECU tuning for your camshaft upgrade.
 On smaller cams you can get away without tuning, but the larger the cam the harder the time the ECU has compensating.
 If the ECU struggles to compensate, the engine will struggle to properly idle and stop from misfiring.